MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 The index may (and usually will) also store additional data to enable aggregators to locate nodes based on other information in addition to the linked schemas.
 This additional information could/will include, for example:

-- _Geolocation data_ - latitude/longitude of primary location of entity - enables searching for nodes within a geographical range (i.e., "100km from me")
+- _Geolocation data_ - latitude/longitude of primary location of entity - enables searching for nodes within a geographical range (i.e., "1km from my current location" or "60 miles from my home")
-- _Location data_ - town/city, country, etc. for searching based on map location
+- _Maplocation data_ - town/city, country, etc. for searching based on map location
 - _Entity type_ - Wikipedia/Wikidata URL that best describes the organization type - enables searching for specific types of entities (e.g., food co-ops: [https://en.wikipedia.org/wiki/Food_cooperative](https://en.wikipedia.org/wiki/Food_cooperative))